Our Packages for Italy

 Sipping a flavorful glass of wine preserved from the wine cellar of an Italian wedding venue with a nice vineyard is a great way to cap your celebration.
 If you’re a couple who’s in love with fine wines, it’s a great idea to elope to Italy’s wedding estates with hectares of vineyards.
 The regions of Barolo and Barbera, Prosecco, Chianti and Lambrusco house the best wine estates here!

 Though not as sought-after as the Italian beaches and historic hotels, luxurious mountain resorts and cosy chalets make for an interesting wedding venue in Italy.
 Imagine getting married with views of the Dolomites or the charming villages up in the Alps!
 Other venue options for a unique wedding in Italy are quaint chapels and ancient castles perched high above the mountains!
 Isn’t that lovely?

-How can you resist the beautiful views in the Amalfi Coast, or in Portofino?
-Or the charm of the old and peaceful villages of Sicily?
+How can you resist the beautiful views in the Amalfi Coast or Portofino?
+Or the charm of the old and peaceful villages in Sicily?
 Celebrate your big day in one of the hotels and villas lining up along the coast in Capri or on the secluded island of Sardinia!
 Such long and sun-kissed coasts from the North to the South of Italy make for a perfect backdrop for your beach elopement or small wedding!
 Hold the reception in an impeccable restaurant within these venues and you’ll have a perfect experience of an Italian destination wedding.